wrahi001/temp/README.md

 > Execute a command only if the previous command executed successfully:
 >> mkdir test && echo hello

-> Execute a command only is the previous command executed unsuccessfully:
+> Execute a command only if the previous command did not executed unsuccessfully:
 >> mkdir test || echo goodbye

 > Execute a mixed command: